lancenacabuan/theosis/README.md

 Ultimately, the journey of *theosis* is a call to glorify God and emulate Christ.
 As believers grow into His likeness, they become living witnesses of His love, holiness, and grace, offering the world a glimpse of the transformative power of the Gospel.
 This sacred calling is both a privilege and a responsibility, leading to the ultimate fulfillment of humanity’s purpose: to glorify God and partake in eternal communion with Him.

 **Glorify God.
 Emulate Christ.** This is the essence of the Christian life and the heartbeat of *theosis*.
 It is a journey of transformation that begins now and culminates in the eternal joy of union with our Creator.

+---

+## *Prayer*
+Heavenly Father,

+You have created us in Your image and called us to reflect Your glory.
+Through Your abundant grace, You have invited us to partake in Your divine nature, drawing us into a life of communion with You.
+We humbly thank You for the gift of transformation, made possible through the life, death, and resurrection of Your Son, Jesus Christ.

+Lord, purify our hearts and cleanse us from sin so we may walk in holiness.
+Illuminate our minds with Your truth, that we may grow in wisdom and understanding.
+Strengthen us to abide in Christ, the true vine, so we may bear fruit that glorifies Your name.

+Holy Spirit, empower us to cooperate with Your work in our lives.
+Teach us to live by faith, prayer, and obedience as we journey toward Christlikeness.
+Help us to reflect the character of our Savior in our thoughts, words, and actions, that we may shine as beacons of Your love and grace in a broken world.

+O Triune God, unite us with Your life-giving presence, and deepen our relationship with You.
+May we never lose sight of our ultimate calling: to glorify You and share in the joy of eternal communion with You.
+Sustain us through trials and transform us each day into the image of Christ.

+We dedicate ourselves to this holy calling with humility and gratitude, trusting in Your promise to complete the good work You have begun in us.

+For Yours is the glory, the honor, and the praise, now and forevermore.

+In Jesus' name,

+Amen.